nmsl/svc_android_project/code/README.md

 ### Project of *svc_mc*
 * Support DASH streaming.
 * Porting SDL to render the image rather than Android API.
-* Using gesture, which provide by SDL library, to trigger the switch events .
+* Using gesture, which provided by SDL library, to trigger the switch events .
 * The used segments are generated from [DASH script](../DASH/).